 Other NYU Community Members

 Other NYU Community members can use the LMS to communicate with members of their organization and promote community events.

-Instructors can design, develop, and evaluate authentic learning experiences and assessment by incorporating digital tools and resources to promote, support, and model creative and innovative thinking.
+Instructors can design, develop and evaluate authentic learning experiences and assessments by incorporating digital tools and resources to promote, support, and model creative and innovative thinking.

 Here are some tips to help you get started in building your course site:

 When designing a course site, instructors want to optimize deep understanding by equipping students with the necessary knowledge, skills, tools, and experiences to meet course objectives.
 Instructors need to think about how they deliver content, communicate with students, facilitate student collaboration, and assess student comprehension.

 What areas have been working well and other areas that need enhancement?